Africana Primary Source Collections

 The archive consists of 1.5 million pages of historical documents.
 Part I alone contains 1.5 million pages from 7,000 books and pamphlets, 80 newspapers, and a dozen manuscript collections.
 The scope of this collection ranges from the U.S. to Africa, Europe, Latin America and the Caribbean.
 The database also includes the Oberlin College Anti-Slavery collection, the papers of British Abolitionist Sir Thomas Fowell-Buxton, and Records of the Office of the Secretary of the Interior Relating to the Suppression of the African Slave Trade and Negro Colonization.
 Please see this PDF for a more complete overview of all that is included in this portion of the collection.

 Sources in U.S. History Online: Slavery in America is a companion to the Slavery and Anti-Slavery collection.
 It contains an additional 74,559 pages of documents including personal narratives, political speeches, sermons, plays, songs, poetry and fiction.
 The value of this collection is its emphasis on controversial topics, key cases, and significant events pertaining to Harriet Tubman and the Underground Railroad, the Fifteenth Amendment, and the New York African Free School and more.
-A more complete overview can be found here.
+Learn more about Slavery in America.

 ProQuest’s Black Abolitionist Papers brings together a disparate collection of primary sources that tell the story of the abolitionist movement in the voices of the activists themselves.
 The collection ranges from 1830-1865 and contains more than 15,000 abolitionist documents from the United States, Canada, England, Scotland, Ireland, France, and Germany.
 Included are reform newspaper articles, essays, editorials, speeches, sermons, lectures and more.
 Please see the Abolitionist Papers website for more information.